tehg00se/code-test-lumen/readme.md

 1. `docker-compose up -d nginx`

-Then connect to the Docker container using `docker-compose exec workspace bash` to run the tasks above.
+Then connect to the Docker container using `docker-compose exec workspace bash` to run the [Setup tasks](#setup) above.